-There were no documented strandings of dwarf sperm whales in the northern Gulf of Mexico during 1999-2003 which were classified as likely caused by fishery interactions, but there have been stranding investigation reports of dwarf sperm whales which may have died as a result of other human-related causes.
-At least 7 dwarf sperm whale strandings were documented in the northern Gulf of Mexico from 1999 through 2003 (Table 1; 5 showed no signs of human interaction and 2 were designated "could not be determined").
-An additional 5 Kogia spp. stranded during this same period.
+There were no documented strandings of dwarf sperm whales in the northern Gulf of Mexico during 1999-2005 which were classified as likely caused by fishery interactions.
+At least 11 dwarf sperm whale strandings were documented in the northern Gulf of Mexico from 1999 through 2005 (Table 1 displays 2001-2005 data; 8 showed no signs of human interaction and 3 were designated "could not be determined").
+An additional 7 Kogia spp. stranded during 1999-2005 (2 in TX in 2000, 1 in TX in 2001, 2 in TX in 2002, 1 in MS in 2003, and 1 in FL in 2004).
 Stranding data probably underestimate the extent of fishery-related mortality and serious injury because not all of the marine mammals which die or are seriously injured in fishery interactions wash ashore, not all that wash ashore are discovered, reported or investigated, nor will all of those that do wash ashore necessarily show signs of entanglement or other fishery-interaction.
 Finally, the level of technical expertise among stranding network personnel varies widely as does the ability to recognize signs of fishery interactions.